About

-Working for Wonka is about surviving in a startup.
+Working for Wonka

 Startups can be exhilarating, fast paced, career-making adventures.
 They can also be mind-numbingly stressful, heart attack inducing, pressure cookers.